vladigleba/vladigleba.github.io/posts/gospel/salvation.md

 > Jesus saith unto him, *I am the way, the truth, and the life*: no man cometh unto the Father, but by me.
 {% ct 'John 14:6' %}

 There is only one road that leads to salvation from sin, and that road is Jesus.
-Any other way cannot save us.
+Any other way&mdash;and there are many&mdash;cannot save us.
+Many have wondered how Jesus can make such an exclusive claim, considering the number of religions in the world, but it's simple: Jesus is the only one who humbled Himself, came down from the glory of heaven, took on human nature, lived among His creation, and then died for their sins!
+No other religion has a god like that.

 ## How did Jesus redeem us from the condemnation of the law?